Wigwam6/Udacity/README.md

 **Customer data:** Customers, who agreed to share their data for research purposes.
 **Accelerometer data:** Accelerometer readings from customers who agreed to share their data for research purposes.
-**Step trainer data:** Step Trainer Records for customers who have accelerometer data and have agreed to share their data for research
+**Step trainer data:** Step Trainer Records for customers who have accelerometer data and have agreed to share their data for research.

 _**Glue jobs to create trusted data:**_